 Contains the number of context frames saved on the call stack.

-command and a user-defined function reference also establish a new execution context.
-A GOTO
+An XECUTE command and a user-defined function reference also establish a new execution context.
+A GOTO command does not.

 When an error occurs, all context information is immediately saved on your process error stack.
 This changes the value of $STACK

 .
 The context information is then accessible using the $STACK

 is cleared by an error handler.
 In other words, while the value of $ECODE

 function returns information about a context saved on the error stack rather than an active context at the same specified context level.